-- It is an international agreement between governments that aims to ensure that international trade in specimens of wild animals and plants should not threaten their survival. - It was conceptualized in 1963 at a meeting of the International Union for Conservation of Nature. - It came into force in 1975 and consists of 183 member countries. - Headquarters: Geneva, Switzerland. - It is administered by the United Nations under its UNEP (United Nations Environment Programme) Wing. - The Convention of Parties to CITES is the supreme decision-making body of the Convention and comprises all its Parties. - Although CITES is legally binding on the Parties, it does not take the place of national laws. - Rather, it provides a framework to be respected by each Party, which has to adopt its domestic legislation to ensure that CITES is implemented at the national level. - Three CITES Appendices. - ► Appendix I: - Species that are in danger of extinction - > Commercial trade is prohibited. - ▶ Permits are required for import and export. - ➤ Trade permitted just for research only if the origin country ensures the trade won't harm the species' chance of survival. - ► Appendix II: - > Species that aren't facing imminent extinction but need monitoring so that any trade doesn't become a threat. - ➤ Trade permits obtained legally and only if the origin country ensures that its harvesting and trade won't harm the species' chance of survival. - ► Appendix III: - > Species that are protected in at least one country.
+- It is an international agreement between governments that aims to ensure that international trade in specimens of wild animals and plants should not threaten their survival. - It was conceptualized in 1963 at a meeting of the International Union for Conservation of Nature. - It came into force in 1975 and consists of 183 membercountries. - Headquarters: Geneva, Switzerland. - It is administered by the United Nations under its UNEP (United Nations Environment Programme) Wing. - The Convention of Parties to CITES is the supreme decision-making body of the Convention and comprises all its Parties. - Although CITES is legally binding on the Parties, it does not take the place of national laws. - Rather, it provides a framework to be respected by each Party, which has to adopt its domestic legislation to ensure that CITES is implemented at the national level. - Three CITES Appendices.

+Appendix I:

+- Species that are in danger of extinction - Commercial trade is prohibited. - Permits are required for import and export. - Trade permitted just for research only if the origin country ensures the trade won't harm the species' chance of survival.

+Appendix II:

+- Species that aren't facing imminent extinction but need monitoring so that any trade doesn't become a threat. - Trade permits obtained legally and only if the origin country ensures that its harvesting and trade won't harm the species' chance of survival.

+Appendix III:

-- 7 - ➤ Regulations for these species vary, but typically the country that requested the listing can issue export permits, and export from other countries requires a certificate of origin. - ► Species may be added to or removed from Appendix I and II, or moved between them, only by theConference of the Parties. - ► However, species may be added to or removed from Appendix III at any time and by any Party unilaterally. - ► India is a CITES Party since 1976. - ▶ As an active CITES Party, India prohibits the international trade of endangered wild species. - ▶ India has placed several measures to control the threats from invasive alien species. - ▶ This is done by regulating the trade by export certificates and import permits.
+- Species that are protected in at least one country. - Regulations for these species vary, but typically the country that requested the listing can issue export permits, and export from other countries requires a certificate of origin. - Species may be added to or removed from Appendix I and II, or moved between them, only by the Conference of the Parties. - However, species may be added to or removed from Appendix III at any time and by any Party unilaterally. - India is a CITES Party since 1976. - > As an active CITES Party, India prohibits the international trade of endangered wild species. - ▶ India has placed several measures to control the threats from invasive alien species. - ▶ This is done by regulating the trade by export certificates and import permits. - The Monitoring the Illegal Killing of Elephants (MIKE) programme is an international collaboration that measures the levels, trends and causes of elephant mortality.
+It was established by CITES in 1997.
+It provides an information base to support international decision-making related to conservation of elephants in Asia and Africa. - In 2017, IUCN was engaged by CITES to implement the MIKE Asia programme in two sub-regions: South Asia and Southeast Asia.